 Chris enjoys playing golf, traveling and watching his grandchildren’s sports events.
 “I’m also involved in community work in his home town of Shrewsbury, including serving as a trustee of their public library foundation and offering volunteer legal services at my local senior center.”

 - Best Lawyers in America, selected by his peers for listing in the field of Trusts and Estates, 2013, 2017-2022

-- Massachusetts Continuing Legal Education, Inc., recently honored for over 25 years of teaching courses and writing books for lawyers in the estate planning and probate field
+- Massachusetts Continuing Legal Education, Inc., recently honored for over 25 years of teaching courses and writing books for lawyers in the estate planning, probate, guardianship and conservatorship fields

 - Fellow, American College of Trust and Estate Counsel

-- Member, Massachusetts Bar Association Probate Law Section, Worcester County Bar Association Probate Law Section and Estate and Business Planning Council of Worcester County
+- Member, Massachusetts Bar Association, Worcester County Bar Association, Estate and Business Planning Council of Worcester County

 - Corporator, Greater Worcester Community Foundation, Inc.